Here's some additional support sites for specific foodborne pathogens. The first section is a series of quick links.

 Noroviruses (formerly Norwalk-like viruses and small round structured viruses), and other enteric viruses

-The reader should note that our research group is carrying out extensive research into this emergent organism.
 Although the primary concern with this bacterium is the association with neonatal infections, the majority of cases are in adults.
 The bacterium was previously referred at as a 'yellow-pigmented Enterobacter cloacae' This is unfortunate as more recent studies have shown that ~5-7% of strains are non-pigmented.
-Hence identification methods based on pigmentation (FDA and ISO) may fail to isolate the bacterium.
+Hence initial identification methods based on pigmentation (FDA and ISO) could fail to isolate the bacterium.

 See www.foodmicrobe.com and click on 'Publications' for a full up to date list of papers from our research group.
 These publications include: